AMENDED AND RESTATED BY-LAWS

 Section 1.04 Purposes.

 a.
-Promote and facilitate a positive quality of life for all residents in the “Geographic Area” encompassing Admiral Drive, Admiral Way, Afond Court, Captain Drive, Carlton Drive, Commander Drive, Commodore Drive, Commodore Court, Commodore Lane, Ellwyn Drive, Ensign Drive, Ensign Court, Forrestal Drive, Greenhill Drive, Longview Drive, Longview Way, McDaniel Street, Montford Drive, Plantation Drive, Seaman Circle, Seaman Way, Stark Drive, and Wye Lane and any subsequent streets or property developments deemed part of the Huntley Hills community by vote of the Board of Directors of the Association (the “Neighborhood”);
+Promote and facilitate a positive quality of life for all residents and friendly relations in the “Geographic Area” encompassing Admiral Drive, Admiral Way, Afond Court, Captain Drive, Carlton Drive, Commander Drive, Commodore Drive, Commodore Court, Commodore Lane, Ellwyn Drive, Ensign Drive, Ensign Court, Forrestal Drive, Greenhill Drive, Longview Drive, Longview Way, McDaniel Street, Montford Drive, North Peachtree Road, North Shallowford Road, Plantation Lane, Seaman Circle, Seaman Way, Stark Lane, and Wye Lane and any subsequent streets or property developments deemed part of the Huntley Hills community by vote of the Board of Directors of the Association (the “Neighborhood”);

-f.
-Represent residents of the Neighborhood in municipal, county, and state affairs, none of which shall inure or benefit any single Member or group of Members, but shall benefit the Neighborhood as a whole or as a majority;
+d.
+Represent residents of the Neighborhood in city and county affairs, none of which shall inure or benefit any single Member or group of Members, but shall benefit the Neighborhood as a whole or as a majority;

 ARTICLE II. – BOARD OF DIRECTORS